B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System/README.md

 + run the command "roslaunch DDWMR start.launch"
 ## 📊 Results & Benchmarks
 - The proposed neural network-based controller surpasses the classical control methods such as (PID, fixed_gains Lyapunov) in solving stabilization task.
-- The neural network acheives a better trade off between all control objectives proposed for this project.
+- The neural network achieves a better trade-off between all control objectives proposed for this project.
-- The incorporation of LQR method in the low level control loop helped prioritizig energy efficiency.
+- The incorporation of LQR method in the low level control loop helped prioritizing energy efficiency.

 ## 🛠️ Technologies Used